cscetbon/sattl/sattl/README.md

 ### Test Step
 Set of as many Manifests wanted and at most one Assert and/or Delete.
-A Test Step could consist of only Manifests, only and Assert, or only one Delete
+A Test Step could consist of only Manifests, only an Assert, or only a Delete

 ### Test Case
 Set of Test Steps.
 Test Steps are ordered alphabetically and grouped by their prefix, whicih is the starting